Hey friend and Welcome!!

 My official review of the Focusrite Scarlett 2i2!

 It scared me off of interfaces for a long time, until the day I purchased my JBL LSR 305’s, and knew I needed to bite the bullet again and purchase one.
+What are Studio Monitors?

 After much research, I kept coming back to the 2i2.
-It had the most reviews for this price range, and also the highest rated ones.
+It had the most reviews for this price range, and also the highest-rated ones.
 I’m one of those people who will read reviews until I’m blue in the face, and this was no exception.
 I wanted to make sure I was absolutely getting the best option for my dollar.

 Turns out, this is probably the best and safest option period!